KDSource/KDSource/docs/source/installation.md

 Requirements: Git 2.14+, GCC 9+, CMake 3+, Pip 22+ (Python 3.8+), LibXml2 2.9.3.

-If you are on linux OS you can install `libxml2` with:
+If you are on Linux OS you can install `libxml2` with:

 ```bash
    $ sudo apt-get update